flatpickles/convergence/README.md

 # Convergence

-Convergence is a [fun improv game](https://www.learnimprov.com/convergence/) that you can now play with GPT! **This is a work in progress, stay tuned.**
+Convergence is a [fun improv game](https://www.learnimprov.com/convergence/) that you can now play with GPT via this webapp!
+Read more about it in the details on [https://convergence.guru](convergence.guru).

-## Todo
+## Potential improvements:

-- GameManager internal state simplification
+- Internal state simplification in GameManager
-- Get test for GameManager working (fix axios mocking or explore fetch)
-- Placeholder text when entry field is unselected

-## Ideas
+- Mocking solution to enable further unit testing
+- Improved mobile behavior - weirdness & hacky solutions in place

-- Configurable difficulty
+- Configurable difficulty (update prompt w/ obscurity instructions)
-- Game history (local storage)
+- Game history (via local storage)